 - Your spouse had the opportunity to do so

-Be aware that it is likely that the social media activity of each party to a divorce may be examined and this could become an issue on either side.
+Be aware that it is likely that the social media activity of each party to a divorce may be examined, and this could become an issue on either side.
 Deleting texts and e-mails will not always remove them permanently from your computer.

 An Adultery issue in a divorce in Ohio could make granting of a divorce quicker or it could cause delay.
 If the accused partner denies that he or she has committed Adultery, it may slow down the divorce process and add to the cost, probably for both parties.
-Some spouses may admit they had an affair that will become a new relationship that they wish to pursue.
-They want to end the marriage and may make concessions to get out of the marriage and move on.
+Some spouses may admit they had an affair that will become a new relationship they wish to pursue.
+They want to end the marriage and may make concessions to get out of it and move on.

-Alimony, Property Division and Adultery
+Alimony, Property Division, and Adultery

 If Divorce Is In Your Future

-You may wish to consult an experienced Ohio divorce attorney before confronting your spouse about a divorce or if your space has already told you she has found someone else.
+You may wish to consult an experienced Ohio divorce attorney before confronting your spouse about a divorce, or if your space has already told you, she has found someone else.
 Our divorce and family law attorneys can advise you whether using Adultery as grounds is right for your case and will review with you how you can get the evidence needed to prove your case.

 When making important decisions about your children, your lifestyle, and your finances, it is important to separate your emotions from rational thinking about the future of your children, your lifestyle, and how you will survive financially.
 Here at our firm, we will help you to make that separation and guide you through every step of filing for a divorce if that is what you decide to do.